 Teaching Ideas for Holes

-Each of these minibooks are created from a single piece of paper, folded to form a book.
-The finished books contain 6 pages where students can list character traits for the main characters.
-This is a valuable tool for a book such as Holes with three story plots taking place and many characters to remember.
-Just click on the image below to download the free printables for this activity.
-An answer key is included to make this activity a print and go project.
+Create each mini-book from a single piece of paper, folded to form a book.
+The finished books contain 6 pages where students can list the character traits of the main characters.
+This is a valuable tool for a book such as Holes with three-story plots taking place and many characters to remember.
+Just click on the button below to download the free printables for this activity.
+An answer key is included to make this activity a print-and-go project.

-When Holes was made into a movie in 2003, a great soundtrack was created for the movie.
-Using quotes from the book as well as lyrics from the soundtrack, makes Holes and ideal book for teaching figurative language.
+The soundtrack for the 2003 movie of Holes contains some incredible songs.
+Using quotes from the book as well as lyrics from the soundtrack makes Holes an ideal book for teaching figurative language.
 Here you will find four PowerPoints to help you:

 Assign each student one character from Holes.
 The student is to write a character description from the first person point of view.
 Click here to read all character descriptions.

 The bags were placed on the floor in a grid formation.
 Students read clues to determine which bag they must “dig” into.
-The bags held objects from the story such as plastic lizards, a mini treasure chest, a can of very old peaches, a golden lipstick tube, an a fish fossil.
-After collecting the objects students discussed the significance of each.
+The bags held objects from the story such as plastic lizards, a mini treasure chest, a can of very old peaches, a golden lipstick tube, and a fish fossil.
+After collecting the objects, students discussed the significance of each.

-Cover and heat until cheese is melted, 30 to 60 minutes.
+Cover and heat until cheese is melted for 30 to 60 minutes.

 Add remaining ingredients.